Lotfollahi-lab/mintflow/README.md

 Please follow these steps
 - Training data config file:
     - Make a copy of `./cli/SampleConfigFiles/config_data_train.yml` and rename it to `YOUR_CONFIG_DATA_TRAIN.yml`
-    - Read the block of comments tarting with *"# Inflow expects a list of .h5ad files stored on disk, ..."*.
+    - Read the block of comments tarting with *"# inigen expects a list of .h5ad files stored on disk, ..."*.
     - Modify some parts marked by `TODO:...` and according to *"Rule of thumbs §1"* explained above.